4 ways to damage your laptop battery

 Last updated: July 21, 2022

-A few years ago, we used to have laptops with external batteries that can be removed and therefore changed in a fairly easy and above all economical way.
+A few years ago, we were used to having laptops with external batteries that can be removed and therefore changed quite easily and, above all, economically.

-Today, however, the situation has changed considerably.
-Indeed, the batteries are now integrated into computers and to change them, you either have to know how to disassemble this type of machine yourself, or go through a professional and there, the bill can quickly become steep.
+Today, however, the situation has changed.
+In fact, batteries are now integrated into computers and to change them, you either have to know how to dismantle this type of machine yourself, or go through a professional and there, the bill can quickly become steep.

 So, his laptop, it is better to take care of it rather than something bad happens.